Can Divorce Honor God?

 Applying this to the perceived obligation to not divorce, sometimes divorce is needed in order to save a life.
 When you are in a marriage where you are walking on eggshells, afraid of being criticized or blamed, are enslaved to your spouse’s demands, emotionally beaten every day, and dying from the inside out, it is better to save your life than to stay in a marriage that’s killing you.
 We see Paul talking about pursuing freedom to live without bondage in 1 Corinthians 7:21: “Were you a slave when you were called?
 Don’t let it trouble you—although if you can gain your freedom, do so.”
 And in Galatians it says “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.”

 So in considering the answer to the question “can divorce honor God?” we should consider, conversely: How can being enslaved honor God?
 In short, it doesn’t.
 In 1 Timothy 1: 20 and 1 Corinthians 5: 5,12 when people are not acting rightly, Paul says to turn them over to Satan to be taught not to blaspheme, for their flesh to be destroyed, and for them to be judged so that they might be saved.
 Permitting the pursuit of a legal divorce can be God’s way of helping you let go of control over your spouse and releasing any hope that you can influence your spouse.
 God may do this in order to put your spouse completely into His hands in the hopes that your spouse (and the marriage) might be saved.
-Yet we still hear Christians saying that these passages apply to other situations but not to marriage, because if you’re married, you should be trying harder to make it work, not applying the principles of God.
+Yet we still hear Christians saying that these passages apply to other situations but not to marriage, because, they say, if you’re married, you should be trying harder to make it work, not applying the principles of God.

 Moral Principles